2moe/tmoe/Readme.md

 #### Fixed

-Temporary fix for tui-related issues on debian-sid.
+Temporary fix for tui-related issues on debian-sid and fedora-rawhide.
 Note: this is only a temporary fix.
 Waiting for upstream updates is the way to go.